Skip to main content

 If you want to transfer to one of the transfer partners listed, you must complete the LPC Request form for Honors Certification for ALL Transfer Agreements by its due date.
 The request is usually due in November and is only available on the LPC Honors Program Canvas.
 For UCLA TAP, you submit a separate TAP Applicant Letter to UCLA AFTER submitting your general application to UCLA and the LPC Request for Honors Certification for ALL Transfer Agreements form.
 You will also need to fill out another form in the spring to update your academic progress for UCLA TAP.
 Ensure not to miss it: check your emails, Canvas messages, and the Honors Program Canvas regularly for announcements.

 For UCLA TAP, you should be aware of what majors are eligible to apply using UCLA TAP.
 Only majors within the College of Letters and Sciences (L&S) are eligible to apply for TAP, except a few exceptions - those might change from year to year.
-Majors that do not usually qualify would be Schools of Engineering & Applied Science, Architecture, Music, Nursing, Theatre, Film and Television.
+Majors that do not usually qualify would be in the Schools of Engineering & Applied Science, Architecture, Music, Nursing, Theatre, Film and Television.
 You should also be aware that you can apply for an alternate major; however, that major must also be part of the College of Letters and Sciences (L&S), and the major must not be impacted like psychology, political science, and others.
 This means that if a major is not part of the College of Letters and Sciences or if it is considered impacted, it cannot be used for your alternate major.
 For impacted majors, you must declare that major as your primary major and use a backup major that is related to your primary major as your secondary major (e.g., Primary: psychology, Alternate: Linguistics and Psychology).
 It's important to note that the list of impacted majors changes every year, so it's important to check the most up-to-date information on UCLA TAP's website:

 It is important to meet all the admission requirements for the college and BOTH of your majors, so meet with your LPC counselor to go over the requirements for both of your majors and use ASSIST to see what courses are transferable to UCLA and other institutions that have articulation agreements with LPC.